graphql/libgraphqlparser/README.md

 ## Requirements

 libgraphqlparser requires a C++ compiler that supports C++11.
-It also requires Mac OS X or Linux.
+It also requires Mac OS X, Linux, or Windows.

 To run tests, please download googletest from https://googletest.googlecode.com/files/gtest-1.7.0.zip and unzip it